CostaLab/PILOT/docs/source/Myocardial_infarction.md

-##### Applyin PILOT for finding Markers
+##### Applying PILOT for finding Markers

 ##### Gene selection:
 <div class="alert alert-block alert-info">
-Given that we found interesting cell types, we would like next to investigate genes associated with these trajectories, i.e. genes, which expression changes linear or quadratically with the disease progression.
+Given that we found interesting cell types, we would like to investigate genes associated with these trajectories, i.e. genes, whose expression changes linearly or quadratically with the disease progression.
 After running the command, you can find a folder named ‘Markers’.
 There, we will have a folder for each cell type.
 The file ‘Whole_expressions.csv’ contains all statistics associated with genes for that cell type.
 Here, we run the genes_importance function for whole cell types.

-* You need to set names of columns that show cell_types/clusters and Samples/Patinets in your object.
+* You need to set names of columns that show cell_types/clusters and Samples/Patients in your object.
 </div>